dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - Wildfire events appear to be increasing over time. `Year` is a strong contributor to the models.
 - Human factors weigh heavily in the models, `Population` and `Housing` density contribute substantially to the random forest model (the best performer).
 - Regional factors like `WUI interface` and `WUI intermix` zones contribute reasonably as well.
-- Surprising to me, weather factors alone are poor predictors of fire severity.
+- Standalone weather factors are poor predictors of fire severity.

 Example Results:
 <img src="plots/RF_top.png" alt="Model Metrics for Case Study" width="400" style="display: block; margin-left: 0;" />